dzvid/omnifood/notes.md

 - Add keywords: in the title, meta description tag, headings and links.
 - Backlinks: Try to make other websites have links to your site.

-# Steps to launch the website
+### Steps to launch the website

 1 - Chose and buy a domain name;
 2 - Buy web hosting;
 3 - Upload the website.

+### Site maintenance

+- Keep track of the website;
+- Monitor user's behavior: Will use google analytics for this.